 Your dog’s well-being and safety are my top priority during our time together.
-Location should never take precedence over an animal’s welfare.
+The location should never take precedence over an animal’s welfare.
 This is non-negotiable.
 If the answer to this question isn’t a resounding yes, let’s consider elsewhere.

 If your desired location is safe, we then need to look into whether it’s also pet-friendly.
-Some places may require us to keep your dog leashed or restricted to certain pet-approved areas whereas other spots, like an off-leash dog park or a friend’s private acreage, will give your fur baby unlimited room to romp and explore freely.
+Some places may require us to keep your four-legger leashed or restricted to certain pet-approved areas whereas other spots, like a friend’s private acreage, will give your dog unlimited room to romp and explore freely.